 Make sure you take a break

-To heal from the more advanced stages of burnout you'll need the same time away from the daily pressures that less severe burnout requires, just more of it.
+To heal from the more advanced stages of burnout, you'll need more time away from daily pressures.
 Taking time off work is a critical recovery step for many in the critical stages of burnout who are able to afford it.
 Many technologists take months or years off work, some returning gradually or in a part-time capacity.

 For those of us unable to take long breaks from work, cutting down on hours worked, eliminating side projects and reducing the intensity of work duties can be a route to relieving some pressure to begin to heal.
 Dramatically cutting down on the hours you work and the pressures connected to your workday are vital.